Cross Types, Symbolic Meaning, and Cultural Significance Through History

 The Latin

-The Latin cross, as Christianity’s most well-known symbol, depicts Jesus Christ’s crucifixion and is widely used as the faith’s primary symbol throughout the world.
+The Latin cross, Christianity’s prominent symbol, represents Jesus Christ’s crucifixion and serves as the primary emblem of the faith worldwide.

 RELATED: 308 Of Sri Sri Ravi Shankar’s Most Influential & Inspiring Quotes To Find Peace